How to Stop Caring So Much (12 ways I care less)

 Meditation gives me a sense of control.
 And when I feel in control of my surroundings, my reactions to life become quieter.
 Ultimately, I care less.

-So here are some of my favorite tips for meditating:
+Here are some of my favorite tips for meditating:

-• Start small with short meditations
+Start small with short meditations

-• Research about the benefits of meditation and how to do it
+Research the benefits of meditation

 12. Distract Your Cares